How to Implement API File Versioning: A Complete Developer Tutorial

 Handling Binary vs Text File Versions

 The Fastio API handles versioning the same way for both text-based documents and binary files.
 Whether an agent is updating a Python script or generating a large video render, the endpoint behavior remains the same.
-You upload the new payload, and the system assigns a new Version ID.
+Upload the same name into the same folder, and the previous content stays recoverable on the same node_id.

 The platform automatically calculates the differential changes in the background to reduce storage usage.
 This method simplifies your application logic, so you do not need distinct code paths for different file types.